Anastasio Somoza Debayle: Fall

 Because of Somoza's status, most of his family members were forced to flee into Honduras, Guatemala, and the United States.
 It is uncertain where the surviving Somozas live; they changed their names to protect their own lives.

 On July 17, 1979, Somoza resigned from the presidency and fled to Miami in a converted Curtiss C-46.
 He took with him the caskets of his father and brother and, it is claimed, much of Nicaragua's national treasure.

 The country was left with $1.6 billion in foreign debt, the highest in Central America.
 After Somoza had fled, the Sandinistas found less than $2 million in the national treasury.

 Denied asylum in the U.S. by President Carter, Somoza later took refuge in Paraguay, then under the rule of Alfredo Stroessner.
 He bought a ranch and a gated house at Avenida España no. 433 in Asunción, the capital.
-The president of the Chamber of Deputies, Francisco Urcuyo, took over as acting president, but lasted only a day before peacefully handing Managua to the Sandinistas.
+The president of the Nicaraguan Chamber of Deputies, Francisco Urcuyo, took over as acting president, but lasted only a day before peacefully handing Managua to the Sandinistas.

-Assassination
+Death

-Little more than a year later, Somoza was assassinated in Asunción on September 17, 1980.
+Little more than a year later, Somoza was shot dead in Asunción on September 17, 1980.
 He was 54 years old.
 He was ambushed by a seven-strong Sandinista commando team (four men and three women).
 The action was known as "Operation Reptile".

 The Sandinista team were armed with two Soviet-made machine guns, two AK-47 assault rifles, two automatic pistols, and an RPG-7 rocket launcher, with four anti-tank grenades and two rockets.
 The leader was Argentinian Marxist revolutionary Enrique Gorriarán Merlo (code named "Ramon"), an ex-Ejército Revolucionario del Pueblo member.
 One of the team members said: "We cannot tolerate the existence of millionaire playboys while thousands of Latin Americans are dying of hunger.
 We are perfectly willing to give up our lives for this cause."